What to order at Saba

 Coquette ★ 4.5

-Coquette in New Orleans is the Magazine and Washington Garden District room with a Sunday brunch service of soft scrambles, biscuits and a small caviar list above the eggs.
+Coquette in New Orleans is the Magazine and Washington Garden District room with a Sunday brunch service of soft scrambles, biscuits and a small caviar list.

 Order: Soft scramble with caviar; biscuits with farmstead butter.